-Tuition and fees for the 2020-2021 academic year are current as of the time that this catalog was printed.
+Tuition and fees for the 2023-2024 academic year are current as of the time that this catalog was published.
 Students should check the University’s website for the most current rates and information.
 Note that summer term pre-registration is held at the same time as pre-registration for fall term and follows a separate policy regarding refunds.

 Student Liability for Tuition and Fees

 As agreed upon in the Student Financial Responsibility Agreement upon registration, students (or parents or legal guardian if student is a minor) incur a financial obligation to Colorado Mesa University.
 Anyone who registers for one or more classes is expected to pay the full amount of tuition and fees, unless they officially withdraw by the specified deadlines listed on the Important Dates web page.
 Students are responsible for payment of all incurred charges on student accounts.
 All charges are due and payable on the first day of class.

 A 1% service charge will be assessed each month on all outstanding balances.
 All accounts are subject to a one-time 25% late fee up to $100.00 in addition to service charges.
 No student will be allowed to register for classes, graduate or receive transcripts until their account is paid in full.

 Students are liable for additional late fees and/or collection fees and costs, including attorney fees and other charges necessary for the collection of any overdue financial obligation incurred by the student.

 Student financial information is available on the Colorado Mesa University website.
 If you have any questions, contact IRIS at 970.248.1177.